-The Resolution was accompanied by a 6-page Staff Report and Recommendation, clearly outlining the need, documenting significant steps already being taken by Police Chief Erik Upson, and detailing a multi-pronged emphasis aimed at recognizing black lives in Benicia and taking actions to address unconcious bias.
+The Resolution (original version / final version) was accompanied by a 6-page Staff Report and Recommendation, clearly outlining the need, documenting significant steps already being taken by Police Chief Erik Upson, and detailing a multi-pronged emphasis aimed at recognizing black lives in Benicia and taking actions to address unconcious bias.

 After hearing from multiple members of the public, almost all of whom were supportive of the measure, Councilmembers debated the staff recommendation at length, downgrading the hiring of a new Equity and Diversity staff, but approving all other recommendations.

 Some egregiously dismissive comments were made by several Councilmembers during the discussion.
 More could be said, but today I will focus on the excellent outcome.
 Benicia might be the first and only small city (27,570 residents) to take such positive steps in the wake of the murder of George Floyd.
 Kudos to City staff and electeds for taking this profoundly important action!

 Here are the proposed items from the resolution, with outcomes in red:

 - Create & fund a part-time Equity & Diversity Manager – Council amended the resolution to reduce from 3/4-time @ $133,000 to 1/2-time and “temporary” at $89,000/year and requiring extension after 6 months.
 Also requiring that the Manager place first priority on item 6 below.
 See also the DRAFT Job Description.